-The Parish Council feels that Policy changes to the original Plan are not required for this section.
+The Parish Council feels that Policy changes are not required for this section.

 However, the three Planning Permissions in Lyneham, all granted by the Appeal process, provide opportunities for increased Leisure and Recreational facilities to be incorporated into the developments.
 All three Permissions provide an element of Community Infrastructure Levy (CIL) funding to the Parish Council to use for the benefit of residents of Lyneham and Bradenstoke.